ben-exa/fullstack-assessment/README.md

-# Fullstack Assessment

-## What We're Evaluating

-- How quickly you understand and adapt to unfamiliar systems
-- How you implement product requirements end to end (API and UI)
-- How you make tradeoffs when requirements are incomplete or ambiguous
-- How clearly you communicate decisions, assumptions, and limitations
-- How you leverage search engines and AI LLMs responsibly to accelerate understanding and implementation

 ## Product Context

 We’re building the Residents Management module for an assisted living facility EHR.
 Staff use this screen daily to locate residents quickly, confirm details at a glance, and navigate reliably even on slow facility Wi-Fi.